mpataki/learning_go/src/module_2/module_2.md

 ```
 Notice that we use the built in `len` method to find the length of the given parameter.

 Functions in go are their own types.
-We can pass them as parameters into other function so long as we specify the function signature:
+We can pass them as parameters into other functions so long as we specify the function signature:
 ```go
 func Greet(salutation Salutation, do func(string)) {
   message1, message2 := CreateMessage(salutation.name, salutation.greeting, "yo")